 Buying ephedra diet pills can be a daunting task.
 Especially trying to sort through all of the options and pick the diet pill that is right for you.
 We have tried to make the process easier by breaking out each product (in the left navigation) into categories based on the milligrams of ephedra in each product.
 Don't get confused by websites using ephedrine vs ephedra.
 Technically, ephedrine is found in otc products but many ephedrine manufacturers use it to mean ephedra.
 Any diet product contains ephedra extract, not ephedrine.
 Learn more about ephedrine.

 Quick Picks: Currently there are three products that we can recommend without hesitation, based on great customer reviews and infrequent returns.
-The best ephedra diet pills on the market are: (1) Lipodrene, (2) Ma Huang, and (3) Green Stinger If you still need help choosing the product that is right for you, just give us a call during our phone hours or use Live Chat.
+The best ephedra diet pills on the market are: (1) Green Stinger, (2) Superdrine, and (3) Yellow Bullet If you still need help choosing the product that is right for you, just give us a call during our phone hours and we would love to help!

 Ephedra is an alkaloid chemical compound traditionally obtained from the plant Ephedra Sinica, (otherwise known in the Chinese language as Ma Huang).
 It is a plant based substance used in traditional Chinese medicine for over 5,000 years, often used in the treatment of various respiratory, cold and hay fever related conditions.
 In more recent times, Ephedra has also been used extensively around the world as a performance-enhancing substance, which is now prohibited in most competitive sports events, as well as for a non-prescription weight loss supplement.
 Ephedra is known for its thermogenic (fat burning) properties and subsequent positive metabolic increase.
 In addition, various derivatives of Ephedra have since been synthesized to treat low blood pressure.